anhaidgroup/sparkly/README.md

 ## How It Works

-Sparkly is built for blocking for [entity matching](https://en.wikipedia.org/wiki/Record_linkage).
+Sparkly is built to do blocking for [entity matching](https://en.wikipedia.org/wiki/Record_linkage).
-There have been many solutions this this problem from basic SQL joins to deep learning based.
+There have been many solutions developed to address this problem, from basic SQL joins to deep learning based approaches.
 Sparkly takes a top-k approach to blocking, in particular, each search record is paired with the top-k records with the highest [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) scores.
-In a SQL query this might look something like,
+In terms of SQL this might look something like executing this query for each record,
 ```SQL
 SELECT id, BM25(<QUERY>, name) AS score
 FROM table_a